Table of Contents

 It is important to note here that while one or two studies reported a slightly increased risk of teratogenicity of selective serotonin reuptake inhibitors, most studies did not.

 The only selective serotonin reuptake inhibitor that might certainly influence organogenesis of the developing fetus is paroxetine.
-In utero exposure to paroxetine was associated with an increased risk of atrial and ventricular septal defects.
-Therefore, maternal use of paroxetine during the first trimester is highly discouraged.
+In utero exposure to paroxetine was associated with an increased risk of atrial and ventricular septal defects; therefore, maternal use of paroxetine during the first trimester is highly discouraged.
 It normally increases the risk for cardiac malformations by 1 % and major malformations by 3 %.

-Infants who were exposed to fluoxetine at time of delivery or near delivery had respiratory distress, feeding problems, and jitteriness.
+Infants who were exposed to fluoxetine at the time of delivery or near delivery had respiratory distress, feeding problems, and jitteriness.
 These symptoms were reported as part of a withdrawal syndrome that is specific for selective serotonin reuptake inhibitors.
 Persistent pulmonary hypertension of the newborn (PPHN) is unlikely to be associated with in utero exposure to selective serotonin reuptake inhibitors.
 Only a few, poorly designed, studies reported a weak association between PPHN and maternal use of antidepressants.

 Selective serotonin reuptake inhibitors are unlikely to have any long-term effects on the development of the infant.
 Cognition, language, and school performance were not different between children who were exposed to selective serotonin reuptake inhibitors in utero and those who were not.
 A recent study, however, pointed towards the possible association between in utero exposure to selective serotonin reuptake inhibitors and autism spectrum disorders.

 Monoamine Oxidase Inhibitors (MAOIs) in Pregnancy

 In contrast to selective serotonin reuptake inhibitors and tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs) are definitely associated with an increased risk of teratogenicity.
 Congenital malformations were 3.4 times more common in the offspring of women taking MAOIs during pregnancy, compared to women who do not.
 MAOIs were also found to be associated with an increased risk of PPHN.
 Because of this, MAOIs should be avoided in pregnant women.

 Venlafaxine in Pregnancy